 The scope and nature of these services vary.

 All fees shall remain the same through the first year of the Engagement.
-On each anniversary date of the Engagement, the fees determined in the Engagement (fees for Claims related Services included if applicable) (the ‘Base fee’) shall be automatically revised with 2% in the event that the consumer price index increases by 2 % or more.
+On each anniversary date of the Engagement, the fees determined in the Engagement (fees for Claims related Services included if applicable) (the ‘Base fee’) shall be automatically revised in accordance with the consumer price index increase.
 The ‘Revised fee’ shall be calculated in accordance with the following formula:

 where the ‘Base Index’ is the consumer price index of the month of January of the year during which the Engagement was concluded, and the ‘New index’ is the one of the month of January of the year of the anniversary date of the Engagement.